 St. Peter’s Basilica in Vatican City

-Here’s my guide to the 20 most beautiful churches in Italy.
+Here’s my guide to the 20 most beautiful and important churches in Italy.

 When it comes to art and architecture, Italy is a powerhouse.
 Italy is home to some of the world’s most beautiful churches from the Romanesque, Gothic, Renaissance, and Baroque periods.

 There are a dizzying number of lovely churches in Italy.
 It would be impossible to cover them all in a single blog post.
 These churches are some of Italy’s most famous landmarks.

 To give you some Italy destination inspiration, I’ve focused on what I think are the 20 most beautiful churches in Italy, from north to south.
 Architecture lovers should add these lovelies to their Italy bucket list.

 Top 20 Churches In Italy For Your Bucket List

 Here are my picks for the most beautiful churches, basilicas, and cathedrals in Italy:

 1. St. Marks’ Basilica, Venice

 St. Mark’s is an astonishing tour de force of Italo-Byzantine architecture.
 Consecrated in 1093, it’s one of the world’s most famous churches.
 Since 1807, St. Mark’s has been the cathedral of Venice.